 - libdirs: List of relative paths (starting from the package root) of directories in which to find library object binaries (.lib, .a, .so, .dylib).
 By default it is initialized to ['lib'], and it is rarely changed. - resdirs: List of relative paths (starting from the package root) of directories in which to find resource files (images, xml, etc).
 By default it is initialized to ['res'], and it is rarely changed. - bindirs: List of relative paths (starting from the package root) of directories in which to find library runtime binaries (like Windows .dlls).
-By default it is initialized to ['bin'], and it is rarely changed.

-- srcdirs: List of relative paths (starting from the package root) of directories in which to find sources (like .c, .cpp).
-By default it is empty.
-It might be used to store sources (for later debugging of packages, or to reuse those sources building them in other packages too). - defines: Ordered list of preprocessor directives.
+By default it is initialized to ['bin'], and it is rarely changed. - defines: Ordered list of preprocessor directives.
 It is common that the consumers have to specify some sort of defines in some cases, so that including the library headers matches the binaries: - cflags, cppflags, sharedlinkflags, exelinkflags: List of flags that the consumer should activate for proper behavior.
 Usage of C++11 could be configured here, for example, although it is true that the consumer may want to do some flag processing to check if different dependencies are setting incompatible flags (c++11 after c++14).